-Because there are some possible extensions to your first day on Alta Via 4 I always favour starting early and catching the first bus so you can squeeze in a via ferrata in the afternoon.
+Because there are some possible extensions to your first day on Alta Via 4 I always favor starting early and catching the first bus so you can squeeze in via ferrata in the afternoon.

-The first part of the hike leading to rifugio Tre Scarperi leads mostly through the forest and rises 370 meters over 6 kilometres (ca 1200 feet over 3.7 miles).
-Not very challenging or in other words a great warm up!
+The first part of the hike leading to Rifugio Tre Scarperi leads mostly through the forest and rises 370 meters over 6 kilometers (ca 1200 feet over 3.7 miles).
+Not very challenging or in other words a great warm-up!

 Rifugio Locatelli is one of the busiest huts in the Dolomites so showing up without a reservation is out of the question!
 When I was planning my Alta Via challenge I booked the huts a few months in advance.
 Whilst this is not always necessary, booking ahead is definitely a smart thing to do.

-You can check into your room, leave most of your stuff and head out again, this time with much lighter load.
-Via ferrata Torre di Toblin can be done in around 2 hours and it will be a great warm up for the other via ferrata routes you will be tackling in the next few days!
+You can check into your room, leave most of your stuff and head out again, this time with a much lighter load.
+Via ferrata Torre di Toblin can be done in around 2 hours and it will be a great warm-up for the other via ferrata routes you will be tackling in the next few days.

 Day 2: Rifugio Locatelli to Rifugio Fonda Savio

-From rifugio Auronzo the route follows path no. 117.
-Half an hour after leaving the hut you will come across the instafamous viewpoint overlooking Cadini di Misurina range (see the 4th photo above).
+From Rifugio Auronzo the route follows path no. 117.
+Half an hour after leaving the hut you will come across the Insta-famous viewpoint overlooking the Cadini di Misurina range (see the 4th photo above).

 Shortly after the path will turn into a via ferrata called Sentiero Bonacossa.
-It follows a series of ledges and ladders and it’s a beginner level ferrata.
-I still recommend putting your gear on.
+It follows a series of ledges and ladders and it’s a beginner-level Ferrata however I still recommend putting your gear on.